Snowmass 2021 whitepaper: Proton structure at the precision frontier: Modern PDFs and their applications

-We note that the interplay between PDF uncertainties and the determination of SMEFT parameters will play a crucial role at other future colliders such as the Electron-Ion Collider (EIC).
-The possibility of polarizing both electron and nucleon beams at an EIC provides unique probes of SMEFT operators complementary to those obtained at both the LHC and the HL-LHC~\cite{Boughezal:2020uwq,Boughezal:2021kla}.
-However, maximizing the potential of these measurements requires a precise determination of the polarized PDFs of the nucleons.
-A detailed study of the effect of PDF and other systematic errors on SMEFT parameter determinations with polarized deuteron and proton beams at an EIC was recently undertaken~\cite{Boughezal:2022pmb}.
+The high polarizations of electron and hadron beams at an EIC would provide unique probes of SMEFT operators complementary to those obtained at the LHC and the HL-LHC~\cite{Boughezal:2020uwq,Boughezal:2021kla}.
+Maximizing the potential of these measurements requires a precise determination of the polarized PDFs of the nucleons.
+The effect of PDFs and systematic errors on SMEFT parameter determinations with polarized deuteron and proton beams at an EIC was recently investigated~\cite{Boughezal:2022pmb}.
 Particularly in the high-luminosity phase of the EIC, polarized PDF errors are expected to form by far the largest source of systematic error on determinations of SMEFT parameters from polarized proton beams.
-A summary of the anticipated errors at a high-luminosity EIC with polarized proton beams is shown below on the right panel of Fig.~\ref{fig:SMEFT_PDFs}.
-The uncertainty from polarized PDFs on the polarization asymmetry is orders of magnitude larger than the expected beam polarization error and other systematic errors coming from background processes, and is nearly as large as the expected statistical error over most of the available ($x,Q^2$) parameter space.
+A summary of the anticipated errors at a high-luminosity EIC with polarized proton beams is shown below in the right panel of Fig.~\ref{fig:SMEFT_PDFs}.
+The uncertainty from polarized PDFs on the polarization asymmetry is orders of magnitude larger than the expected beam polarization error and other systematic errors coming from background processes, and it is nearly as large as the expected statistical error over most of the available ($x,Q^2$) parameter space.
 This provides additional motivation for joint PDF-SMEFT determinations from future polarized deep-inelastic scattering data from the EIC.